rust-lang/rfcs/text/0000-rand-crate-redesign.md

 in the crate API documentation should be moved to a book or example project.
 They are well written, but do not really belong in API documentation.

+What we should provide is clear guidance (with the usual disclaimers) on choice of RNG for at least the following cases:

+1. Cryptography should normally be handled by a crypto-library, but where entropy is needed, users should prefer to use the OS generator directly where possible.
+Where a user-space RNG is needed, ChaCha may be the best choice.
+2. Where fast random numbers are needed which should still be cryptographically secure, but where speed is more important than absolute security (e.g. to initialise hashes in the std library), a generator like ISAAC+ (?) should be used; this is exposed via `thread_rng()`.
+3. Where a fast and uniform generator is wanted for numeric applications, a generator like PCG (?) should be preferred.
+4. Where determistic operation / reproducibility is desired, any PRNG algorithm may be used, but the implementation should be selected by specific name and not a generic name (`StdRng` or `IsaacWordRng`) and be seeded manually.

 ## Note on type parameters

 Very often we make use of type parameters with a restriction like